Research

 Neighborhood Voices NYC

-Neighborhood Voices is a community-based study examining how surveillance technologies affect the daily lives and mental well-being of New Yorkers.
-Using surveys and data analysis, the project measures how residents perceive safety, privacy, and trust as monitoring tools expand citywide.
+Neighborhood Voices is a community-based study examining how expanding surveillance technologies affect the daily lives and mental wellbeing of New Yorkers.
+Through surveys and data analysis, the project measures how residents experience safety, privacy, and trust as monitoring tools spread citywide.

 Completed Research